A delicious way to start the day is with these Apple Cinnamon Oatmeal Muffins. They are moist, slightly sweet and full of flavor!

 - Scoop into muffin liners.
 Set aside.

-- In small bowl add melted butter, flour, brown sugar, cinnamon and oats.
+- In small bowl add melted butter, flour, brown sugar, oats and cinnamon.
 Stir together.

 - Sprinkle the top of each muffin with a little of the topping mixture.